 Chau Chak Wing Museum, University museum at University of Sydney, Australia

-The Chau Chak Wing Museum is a five-story building at the University of Sydney housing six main galleries.
-It contains archaeological finds, natural history specimens, and artworks from different cultures and regions.
+The Chau Chak Wing Museum is a five-story building on the University of Sydney campus in Camperdown.
+It houses six galleries displaying archaeological finds, natural history specimens, and artworks from different parts of the world.

-The museum opened in 2020 by combining three older institutions into one new building.
-This merger brought together the Nicholson Museum, the Macleay Museum, and the university's art collection.
+The museum opened in 2020 when three older institutions were brought together: the Nicholson Museum, the Macleay Museum, and the university's art collection.
+Each of these collections dates back to the 19th century, making the new building a home for some of Sydney's oldest holdings.

 The community of curious travelers